vishnus1224/SnakeProgressView/README.md

 ```

 ***Java code example***
-For adding and customizing the view in code, follow the same steps used for creating any other view in code.
+For adding and customizing the view in code, follow the same steps used for creating any other view through code.
 e.g.
 ```
 SnakeProgressView snakeProgressView = new SnakeProgressView(context);